kanisterio/kanister/docs/functions.rst

 ExportRDSSnapshotToLocation
 ---------------------------

-This function spins up a temporary RDS instance, creates and uploads the data dump to the configured object storage.
+This function spins up a temporary RDS instance from the given snapshot, extracts database dump and uploads that dump to the configured object storage.

 Arguments: